Home

 • Sweet

-Recognizing and Understanding these characteristics are important in Ayurveda for self healing.
+Recognizing and Understanding these characteristics are important in ayurveda philosophy for self healing.
 Once there is an imbalance that has manifested, helpful treatment involves increasing opposite qualities.

 They can have very good staying power, but have a tendency to put on weight as well as retain water easily.